What Top Fitness Instructors Really Eat to Refuel Post Workout

-Kelsey Patel, owner and instructor at Pure Barre Beverly Hills, is a big believer in eating different types of food during various times of the day.
-"After my morning workout, I love Purely Elizabeth oatmeal and load it up with fresh fruit, honey, bee pollen, goji berries, and whatever else I have in the cupboard.
-My newest obsession is JeM chocolate hazelnut butter, and I add about a tablespoon to the oatmeal."
-Make sure you eat these 10 foods to maximize your workout results in the best way possible.
+Kelsey Patel, owner and instructor at Pure Barre Beverly Hills, says she’s a big believer in eating different types of food during various times of the day.
+“After my morning workout, I love Purely Elizabeth oatmeal and load it up with fresh fruit, honey, bee pollen, goji berries, and whatever else I have in the cupboard.
+My newest obsession is JEM chocolate hazelnut butter, and I add about a tablespoon to the oatmeal.”
+(For more ideas, try these 10 foods to maximize your workout results.)

-"After teaching a class, I love to enjoy a homemade green smoothie," says Mary Caroline Craig, board-certified integrative nutrition health coach and cycling coach at Live Alive Fit in Seattle.
-Her recipe: Phytonutrient and iron-rich spinach, avocado for healthy fat, lime juice, easily digestible plant-based (rice and pea) protein, maca powder to boost muscle recovery, high fiber psyllium husk and chia seeds, and antioxidant-rich, frozen organic blueberries.
-Fitness trainers also reveal their one move that transformed their body!
+“After teaching a class, I love to enjoy a homemade green smoothie,” says Mary Caroline Craig, board-certified integrative nutrition health coach and cycling coach at Live Alive Fit in Seattle.
+Her recipe includes phytonutrient and iron-rich spinach, avocado for healthy fat, lime juice, easily digestible plant-based (rice and pea) protein, maca powder to boost muscle recovery, high fiber psyllium husk, chia seeds, and antioxidant-rich, frozen organic blueberries.

 Homemade protein bar

-How does Andrew Ash, barre3 Corporate Master Trainer, refuel and recover after class?
-A barre3 bar—packed with dates, almond butter, goji berries, and flax.
-"I'm not big on cooking or baking if it involves a lengthy process, so when this recipe came out I was so relieved that I could finally make a healthy snack that didn't take an entire Sunday to prepare.
-All you do is take all the indigents, put them in a food processor, spread the mixture in a dish, and put it in the fridge—DONE!"
-Eat these 14 foods that burn fat and help you lose weight fast.
+How does Andrew Ash, barre3 corporate master trainer, refuel and recover after class?
+A barre3 bar recipe—packed with dates, almond butter, goji berries, and flax.
+“I’m not big on cooking or baking if it involves a lengthy process, so when this recipe came out I was so relieved that I could finally make a healthy snack that didn’t take an entire Sunday to prepare.
+All you do is take all the ingredients, put them in a food processor, spread the mixture in a dish, and put it in the fridge—DONE!”

 Apple with almond butter

 Lisa Schale Drake, barre3 master trainer and director of training, keeps it simple.
-"An apple with almond butter gives me the protein and fiber my body needs, and it's an easy post-workout snack."
-Need more inspiration?
-Check out these post-workout snack ideas.
+“An apple with almond butter gives me the protein and fiber my body needs, and it’s an easy post-workout snack.”
+Need more suggestions?
+Check out these other post-workout snack ideas.

-"My go-to post-class snack—especially in between classes or training sessions—are Kind Bars Dark Chocolate Nuts & Sea Salt and Harmless Harvest Coconut Water," says Allison Tibbs, NASM certified personal trainer in San Francisco.
-"The Kind Bar delivers a good dose of protein and a touch of sweetness, which is great for keeping my energy up and my blood sugar from tanking, while, the coconut water is a perfect hydrating beverage that isn't packed with sugar."
+“My go-to post-class snack—especially in between classes or training sessions—are Dark Chocolate Nuts & Sea Salt Kind bars and Harmless Harvest Coconut Water,” says Allison Tibbs, certified personal trainer and healthy lifestyle coach in San Francisco.
+“The Kind bar delivers a good dose of protein and a touch of sweetness, which is great for keeping my energy up and my blood sugar from tanking, while, the coconut water is a perfect hydrating beverage that isn’t packed with sugar.”

-"I know the importance of eating immediately post exercise—ideally within half an hour—to build lean muscle tissue," says Ramona Braganza, global fitness expert and celebrity trainer (who has shaped the bods of Halle Berry, Jessica Alba, and Dakota Johnson).
-Immediately after working out, she drinks a shake with Vega vanilla protein powder, antioxidant-rich berries, unsweetened almond milk.
-"I add banana to thicken it up, almond butter for good fat, and chia seeds a loaded with nutrients for body and brain."
+“I know the importance of eating immediately post exercise—ideally within half an hour—to build lean muscle tissue,” says Ramona Braganza, global fitness expert and celebrity trainer, who has shaped the bods of Halle Berry, Jessica Alba, and Dakota Johnson.
+Immediately after working out, she drinks a shake with Vega vanilla protein powder, antioxidant-rich berries, and unsweetened almond milk.
+“I add banana to thicken it up, almond butter for good fat, and chia seeds a loaded with nutrients for body and brain.”
 Sadie Kurzban, founder of 305 Fitness, is also a fan of post-workout smoothies.
-"If I'm on the go, I make myself a quick protein shake (with whey or pea protein) with unsweetened almond milk."
-Alongside your fitness routine, make sure you're eating the perfect diet to match your body type.
+“If I’m on the go, I make myself a quick protein shake (with whey or pea protein) with unsweetened almond milk.”

 Full-fat Greek yogurt with fruit and cacao